peterfendt/architecture-center-1/docs/ref-arch/RA0013/4-modernizing-sap-bw-with-sap-bdc/readme.md

 The modernization process unlocks new possibilities for leveraging SAP BW data:

 -   **Building Intelligent Applications**: Develop data-driven applications integrating SAP BW and SAP BDC data products.
--   **AI/ML Scenarios**: Use SAP Databricks to apply advanced AI/ML models to BW data.
+-   **AI/ML Scenarios**: Use (SAP) Databricks to apply advanced AI/ML models to BW data.
 -   **Unified Data Platform**: Consolidate data from SAP and non-SAP sources for comprehensive analytics and insights.

 ## Expected TCO Benefits with SAP BDC and SAP BW PCE

--   **Transformation Effort:** No migration cost for upgrade to SAP BW/4HANA.
+-   **Transformation Effort:** No migration required from SAP BW 7.5 on HANA to BW(4HANA.
+Thus no migration cost for upgrade to SAP BW/4HANA.
 Leverage SAP Standard data products with business semantics intact.
 -   **Analytics and Tech Support Cost:** With adoption of Intelligent Applications and Data product, 50-80% reduction in cost as annual cost to build and maintain integrations.
 Reduction in annual monitoring, technical upgrade effort and reduce losses from unforeseen data risk,
 -   **SAP Software & Maintenance:** No SAP BW/4HANA licence and annual maintenance.
 Eliminate SAP Datapshere Premium Outbound costs by leveraging zero copy approach.
--   **Infrastructure and Stack Cost:** Optimize hardware investment and reduce hardware size by offloading SAP BW Data volume to object store.
+-   **Infrastructure and Stack Cost:** Optimize hardware investment and reduce SAP HANA hardware size by offloading SAP BW Data volume to object store.

 ## SAP Learning Journey